zmap/zmap/CONTRIBUTING.md

 - All pull-requests should be squash-merged into master.

 - When squash-merging, put the PR number in the commit title.
-Github does this automatically in the web interface.
+GitHub does this automatically in the web interface.
 Condense the commit messages down to a single messsage; often this can just be the commit message from the first commit in a PR.
 Follow the commit formatting guidelines [here][guidelines].

 [kernelguide]: https://www.kernel.org/doc/Documentation/process/coding-style.rst
 [guidelines]: https://github.com/torvalds/subsurface-for-dirk/blob/master/README#L92